berkayburakk/book-api/README.md

 # A book API in Golang Using Gin Framework

-Need to mirage db?
-Change env.properties file and add connection string to it.
-After
-go run migrate/migrate.go
+Migrate DB
+- Firstly, you need to change .env file for database connection
+- Run **'go run migrate/migrate.go'** command

 For run swagger if not exist:
-swag init --parseDependency --parseInternal
+- Run **swag init --parseDependency --parseInternal** command

 For hot reload
-CompileDaemon -command="./product-api"
+- CompileDaemon -command="./book-api"